unicok/go-os/README.md

 ### Event

-The event package provides a way to send platform events and essentially create an event stream and record of all that's happening in your microservice environment.
+The event package provides a way to send events and essentially create an event stream and record of all that's happening in your microservice environment.
 On the backend an event service aggregates the records and allows you to subscribe to a specific set of events.
 An event driven architecture is a powerful concept in a microservice environment and must be addressed adequately.
 At scale it's essential for correlating events within a distributed system e.g